pajkosmi/FLASH_workshop/workshop.md

 ### Running on HPCC
+* Today we will perform scaling tests for a sedov explosion
+* Above is the needed batch submission script
 * Outline batch submission
 * different scaling runs
 * highlight where to look in log file